StegSchreck/AngularCV/DEPLOYMENT_ON_AWS.md

 ## Deployment to production

-After you cloned/forked this project and adjusted it to your needs (and configuring with you data), you might want to deploy it in order to make it available to anyone.
+After you cloned/forked this project and adjusted it to your needs (and configuring with your data), you might want to deploy it in order to make it available to anyone.

 This is a little guide of how to deploy this Angular project to AWS using an AWS CodePipeline and a S3 Bucket.
 You still can deploy it in a different way.
 This is only a suggestion.